xhkaragozlu/xhkaragozlu/README.md

 ## I'm a SAP ABAP Consultant
 - 🔭 I’m currently working on ABAP Development
 - 🌱 I’m currently learning game development
-- 📝  I share what I learned about abap on [my blog].
+- 📝  I share what I learned about SAP ABAP on [my blog].

 ### Connect with me: